Rui Nie

 ruinie@umich.edu

-I am a first-year Ph.D. student in Biostatistics at the University of Michigan.
-I am interested in mordern statistical techniques motivated by and applied to smart health and individualized healthcare problems.
-I received my B.S. degree in mathematics and statistics at the University of Michigan with high honors and high distinction.
-My undergraduate honors thesis focused on machine learning on olfaction challenges and was advised by Professor Ambuj Tewari.
+I received my B.S. degree in mathematics and statistics at the University of Michigan, where I wrote my undergraduate thesis under supervision of Professor Ambuj Tewari.
 I was also engaged in Explainable AI research supervised by Professor Nikola Banovic.

-Currently, I work as a GSRA (Graduate Student Research Assistant) in the Song's Lab at School of Public Health, University of Michigan.
+Currently, I work as a GSRA (Graduate Student Research Assistant) in the Song Lab at School of Public Health, University of Michigan.

 Education